 The course is divided into foundational and organ system blocks with horizontal and vertical integration across the blocks and with the Clinical Arts and Sciences and Scholarly Reflection and Concentration Capstone courses.
 The QU Netter longitudinal themes of pharmacology, nutrition, behavioral and social sciences, biomedical ethics and epidemiology are integrated throughout the curriculum as they relate to specific organs and diseases addressed in each block.

-The course is taught through a variety of instructional methods including lectures and small group events that use case-based learning activities.
+The course is taught through a variety of instructional methods including lectures, team-based learning, and small group events that use case-based learning activities.
 Dissection-based anatomy is integrated across all of the organ system blocks in the first year.

-MED 812 - Clinical Arts and Science I
+MED 812 - Clinical Arts and Sciences I

 Course Goal: Clinical Arts and Sciences (CAS) I is an innovative introduction to clinical medicine course that aims to teach foundational clinical skills in a collaborative environment that entails experiential learning in both real and simulated clinical settings.
 Learners also begin the QU Netter longitudinal curricula in narrative medicine and ethics.